krishnasbrunton/EGRET/README.md

 ### Running GBAT
 GBAT utilizes previously trained cis-expression models to find genome-wide regulators.
 This code is designed to take as input models fitted by FUSION.
-* if FUSION models have not already been generated, model weights can be downloaded from http://gusevlab.org/projects/fusion/
+* If FUSION models have not already been generated, model weights can be downloaded from http://gusevlab.org/projects/fusion/

 ```
 ./GBAT_scripts.sh \